ansible-community/antsibull-docs/docs/ansible-output.md

   global_env:
     ANSIBLE_STDOUT_CALLBACK: community.general.tasks_only
     ANSIBLE_COLLECTIONS_TASKS_ONLY_NUMBER_OF_COLUMNS: 80

+  # Global post-processors for Ansible output
+  global_postprocessors:
+    # Keys are the names that can be referenced in ansible-output-data directives
+    reformat-yaml:
+      # For CLI tools, you can specify a command that accepts input on stdin
+      # and outputs the result on stdout:
+      command:
+        - python
+        - "-m"
+        - pyaml
 ```

 This is useful to standardize the callback and its settings for most code blocks in a collection's extra docs.